Close-up of ripe blueberry clusters on a bush ready for picking with morning dew

 Top varieties: O’Neal (excellent flavor, low chill), Sunshine Blue (compact, self-fertile, good for containers), Jubilee (productive, heat-tolerant), Star (very early, large berries).

-Rabbiteye (V. virgatum)
+Rabbiteye (V. Virgatum)

 Native to the southeastern United States, rabbiteye blueberries are tough, heat-tolerant, and drought-resistant once established.
 They grow larger than highbush (6-10 feet) and produce slightly smaller berries with a somewhat thicker skin.
 They need only 300-700 chill hours and thrive in Zones 7-9.